LaDonaAmor/LaDonaAmor/README.md

 ### 👩🏽‍💻 About Me

-I’m a **Frontend Developer** passionate about crafting accessible, and responsive user interfaces.
+I’m a **Frontend Developer** passionate about crafting accessible and responsive user interfaces.
 I enjoy building seamless user experiences with **React**, **Tailwind CSS**, and **modern web tools** — turning creative ideas into beautiful, functional products.

-With a nursing background, I bring empathy, precision, and a strong sense of detail into every project I work on.
+With a nursing background, I bring empathy, precision, and a strong attention to detail to every project I work on.
 When I’m not coding, you’ll find me exploring digital design, tech communities, or simply unwinding with good music 🎧

 ---